vishalvijay18/Geometric-Modeling-Using-CPlusPlus/README.md

 ###Basics
 ---
-1. What this project all about?
+1. What is this project all about?
   * The code present in this repository is basically implementation of major geometric modelling paradigms in computer graphics.
 It provides smf reader, winged-edge data structure parser and decimation of 3D model using C++, OpenGL and GLUI.

 2. What are .smf files?